GfSE/SAF-Specification/stakeholders.md

 * What are the concerns adressed by the frameworks viewpoints?

   ***Rationale:  I want to know if the information need of my stakeholders in the planned MBSE approach is adressed by the viewpoint.***
 * What are the frameworks model elements to be used

+  ***Rationale:  I need to know which modeling skills users will need.***
 * What is the definition of a viewpoint of the framework?

   ***Rationale:  I need to understand the frameworks viewpoints in order to plan an appropriate MBSE approach.***